Vinchenso/directorDash/notes/feature_list.md

 - I want to upload a csv with my portfolio data
 - So that I can add monthly data easily

 - As an administrator
+- I want to view my uploads
+- So that I can determine if its correctly uploaded

+- As an administrator
+- I want to edit my uploads
+- So that I can correct it before being updated

+- As an administrator
 - I want an admin dashboard